-Some people enjoy taking pictures of Belize, a few like my mom opt for postcards over snapping pics and most enjoy looking at other peoples images of Belize.
+Some people enjoy taking pictures of Belize, a few like my mom opt for postcards over snapping pics and others enjoy looking at other peoples images of Belize.

-“Opinionated, disabled, generally late for lunch, at peace with Nature.
-Yeah, that is me in a nutshell.
-Oh, yeah, I carry a camera, and I travel.
+“Opinionated, disabled, generally late for lunch, at peace with nature.
+Yeah, that’s me in a nutshell.
+Oh.
+I also carry a camera, and I travel.
 I have very limited use of my right hand due to being disabled.
 Being right-handed, this makes working through images a somewhat slower process.
 It requires detailed mousing abilities, and I can only do so much at a time.
 Stay tuned for a link to a larger collection of what this country means to an old curmudgeon with a camera!”

-Here are 9 of the over 13K shots Ric captured during his travels.
+Here are 9 of the over 13,000 shots Ric captured during his travels.
 Including a few of a Great Egret that he met while walking the shore of Caye Caulker.
-Ric mentioned “If you spent time there, this winter, you may have seen the same bird.
-It was hanging out around Popeye’s.”
+Ric mentioned “If you spent time there this winter, you may have seen the same bird.
+It was hanging out around Popeye’s.

-If you are interested in any of his work please contact Ric at myfrozenfeet[at]gmail.com
+If you are interested in any of Ric’s work, you can contact him at [email protected]